 A good way to visualize this is to get a globe and tape a Monopoly house or sugar cube to it to represent your house.
 Then use a flashlight to represent the sun, and rotate the globe.
 Try both summer and winter orientations for the axis.
 You will be able to see the difference between the angle of the sun in summer and winter, and you will also be able to see how the sun's position changes between morning, noon and evening as it rises and sets.

-For additional real estate and solar energy information, check out the links on the next page.
+For additional real estate and solar energy information, check out the links below.